Maximize the upside during your upgrade

-In an incremental parallel upgrade is slower, but it provides less risk and greater flexibility.
-You replace the solution in a phased approach.
-Doing so reduces the number of potential issues and their scope.
+The incremental parallel upgrade is slower, but it provides less risk and greater flexibility.
+You replace the solution in a phased approach and reduce the number of potential issues and their scope.
 It also allows for both incremental end-user training and step-by-step switching from the old release to new.

-Regardless of the upgrade option you choose, schedule your upgrade during your organization’s slow time.
-If you’re in manufacturing, maybe that’s during a planned shutdown.
-If you’re an educational institution, that might be during summer hours.
-Whenever it is, you lower your risk by upgrading during a time when the organization is least reliant on your software solution.
+- Know your slow time: Regardless of which upgrade option you choose, schedule your upgrade during your organization’s slow time.
+Decrease your risk by upgrading during a time when your organization is least reliant upon the software you are upgrading.

-- Don’t forget third-party integrations: If your solution integrates with third-party software like Epic, SAP, Banner, Esri and so forth, make sure you find out if there are plans to upgrade these to newer versions as well.
+- Don’t forget third-party integrations: If your solution integrates with third-party software, make sure to find out whether there are plans to upgrade those platforms to newer versions as well.
 If so, make sure your upgraded solution is compatible with those newer third-party versions.

 - Test, test and test again: Having a test system as part of your upgrade strategy provides you with several benefits, including the ability to test your upgrade process.
 It also gives you a place to make modifications to scripts without affecting production.

 - Lean on your support structure: Take some time to understand how your software vendor will help you through the upgrade.
-From documentation that walks you through the process step-by-step to expert advice during the upgrade or by engaging an Upgrade Services group, your vendor should be at your side during any upgrade process.
+From step-by-step documentation to expert advice, your vendor should be at your side during any upgrade process.

 Are you beginning to plan your next upgrade?
 Schedule a consultation with the Hyland Global Services team to ensure everything goes smoothly.